Is It Illegal to Yell ‘Fire’ in a Crowded Theater?

 Where did the saying about yelling 'fire' in a crowded theater come from?

-In 1919, the U.S. Supreme Court heard a case (Schneck v.
+In 1919, the U.S. Supreme Court heard a case (Schenck v.
 U.S.) in which it upheld a conviction for distributing anti-draft flyers in violation of the Espionage Act.
 The court said this was not free speech, though its ruling has since been largely overturned in favor of protecting more speech.

 In the court's decision, Justice Oliver Wendell Holmes wrote, "The most stringent protection of free speech would not protect a man in falsely shouting 'fire' in a theatre and causing a panic."